-Much insight into multimodal decision making comes from animals trained to perform simple multimodal tasks.
+Much insight into multimodal decision-making comes from animals trained to perform simple multimodal tasks.
 These studies have shown, for instance, that cue integration tends to follow optimality principles 8,9, or that multimodal integration can happen early (Andrew King) or late 8 in the brain.
-Accordingly, a wide range of models of decision making exist, ranging from drift-diffusion and rise-to-threshold models 10,11 to attractor-type models.
+Accordingly, a wide range of decision-making models exists, ranging from drift-diffusion and rise-to-threshold models 10,11 to attractor-type models.

 However, how these experimental results and models translate to ethologically relevant settings is not well studied 12.
-Studying multisensory integration in the context of naturalistic, and specifically - social behaviors - is critical for multiple reasons: First, social stimuli are often complex and dynamically modified by feedback from the partner 13,14.
+Studying multisensory integration in the context of naturalistic, and specifically social behaviors is critical for multiple reasons: First, social stimuli are often complex and dynamically modified by feedback from the partner 13,14.
 Natural stimulus statistics and feedback-driven dynamics are missing in artificial tasks but likely affect multimodal integration of sensory stimuli, since neural circuits are adapted to process natural stimuli.
-Second, multisensory integration affects social behavior on multiple timescales.
-From moment-to-moment decisions on the timescale of seconds, including non-binary (change in speed or angle) and binary (to court or to be aggressive), to onetime decisions that result from the accumulation of information over many minutes (to mate or not to mate).
+Second, multisensory integration affects social behavior on multiple timescales, from moment-to-moment decisions on the timescale of seconds, including non-binary (change in speed or angle) and binary (to court or to be aggressive), to one-time decisions that result from the accumulation of information over many minutes (to mate or not to mate).
 Lastly, responses to social cues depend on the animal’s internal state 15,16.
 For example, the female response to fly courtship depends on mating state in flies 17,18, and olfactory-auditory integration in female mice is modulated by maternal experience 19.
 State-dependent and dynamic decisions across timescales are typically not captured in simplified tasks.
 Studying multisensory integration during social behaviors allows us to study how the brain solves a complex task it has evolved to solve.
 However, the complexity of social behavior complicates linking multimodal cues with behavior via circuit computations.
 To overcome this challenge, we combine our experimental (Deutsch) and computational (Clemens) expertise to study multimodal courtship in the genetic model organism Drosophila melanogaster (Fig. 1A).
-Combining a powerful experimental system (Figs 2-3) with computational tools (Figs 4-5) enables us to 1) detect multimodal and state-dependent effects in natural behavior on short and long timescales, 2) identify how brain-wide dynamics are affected by naturalistic multimodal cues and internal state during behavior, 3) causally link social cues with behavior through functional and connectomics data, network models, and optogenetic manipulations.
+Combining a powerful experimental system (Figs. 2-3) with computational tools (Figs. 4-5) enables us to: 1) detect multimodal and state-dependent effects in natural behavior on short and long timescales; 2) identify how brain-wide dynamics are affected by naturalistic multimodal cues and internal state during behavior; and 3) causally link social cues with behavior through functional and connectomics data, network models, and optogenetic manipulations.

 Fly courtship is state-dependent and multimodal (Fig. 1A): The male courts the female using a multimodal display that includes acoustic (song) and olfactory cues (pheromones).
-The song consists of two major modes: Sine song which corresponds to a constant sinusoidal oscillation with a frequency of 150Hz.
-And pulse song - brief pulses produced at a regular interval of 40 ms. Cuticular hydrocarbons act as pheromones and play important roles in courtship and aggregation behaviors (Table 1).
+The song consists of two major modes: sine song, which corresponds to a constant sinusoidal oscillation with a frequency of 150Hz; and pulse song – brief pulses produced at a regular interval of 40 ms. Cuticular hydrocarbons act as pheromones and play important roles in courtship and aggregation behaviors (Table 1).
 The major male-specific pheromones are (Z)-7-tricosene (7-T) and cis-vaccenyl acetate (cVA) 20,21.
 In addition, several cuticular odorants, like methyl laurate (ML), methyl myristate (MM), and methyl palmitate (MP), are present approximately equally in males and females.